 On the way between the two locations we took what proved to be a fortuitous short detour, a ‘recce’ to view the nearby Hobbyhorse Bay.

 A huge stack rock dominates the bay and because this rock was said to resemble a hobby horse, that’s the reason it was so named in Victorian times.
-While taking the photos below, two black dots were noticeable bobbing amongst the waves to the right side of the rock and caught our attention.

 The next stage of the walk was inland through the Brownslade burrows and along FrainsLake which was actually once a freshwater stream to the coast but was dammed to create a lake.
 It was interesting to see the flooded picturesque ruins of Frainslake Mill (photo below) and other long abandoned buildings which had once been part of the extensive Brownslade farm estate.